vfarcic/devops26/manuscript/99-serverless-apps.md

 cd ..
 ```

-Now we are ready to work on create a first serverless application using Knative.
+Now we are ready to work on creating the first serverless application using Knative.

 ## Installing Gloo and Knative